Jiggly-Balls/game-state/docs/source/guide.rst

       GREEN = (0, 0, 255)

-Now that we have imported and set the display of our app, let's create it's screen.
+Now that we have imported and set the display of our app, let's create a screen.

 .. admonition:: Creating a simple screen
    :class: seealso